 What Is an EIN?

-An EIN, also known as a Federal Tax Identification Number, allows the Internal Revenue Service (IRS) to identify a business entity.
-It’s necessary for all types of businesses, including partnerships, corporations, and non-profits.
-Companies use this number for tax purposes, to apply for loans, and to hire employees.
-Each EIN is distinct and not transferable to other entities.
+An EIN, or Federal Tax Identification Number, allows the Internal Revenue Service (IRS) to locate a company entity.
+Every type of business, including partnerships, corporations, and non-profits, needs one.
+Businesses recruit staff, ask for loans, and use this number for tax needs.
+Every EIN is unique and cannot be applied to another company.

 Importance of Having an EIN